Standing Orders (updated Council July 2017)

 These Standing Orders should be read in conjunction with the General Committee section of Standing Orders available on the University's website.

 The Committee shall normally meet four times in each financial year and will always meet once a term.
-(The external auditors or the Director of the Business Assurance Service may request a meeting at any time if they consider it necessary.)
+(The external auditors or the Head of University Assurance may request a meeting at any time if they consider it necessary.)

-At the beginning of each meeting, the Committee shall meet privately, with the external auditors and/or the Director of the Business Assurance Service present if the Committee wishes.
+At the beginning of each meeting, the Committee shall meet privately, with the external auditors and/or the Head of University Assurance present if the Committee wishes.
 At the end of the meeting, the Committee shall meet privately with the University Secretary if the Committee wishes.

 Two members shall constitute a quorum.